tudat-team/tudat-space/docs/source/_src_getting_started/quickstart.rst

 We then define the accelerations acting in our simulation.
 This is done by creating a dictionary (``acceleration_settings``), where the keys are the bodies that undergo an acceleration (in this case only on our satellite), and the values are the accelerations acting on these bodies.
-The accelerations acting on our satellite are again defined as a dictionary (``acceleration_settings_delfi_c3``), with the keys being the bodies, that exert an acceleration on our satellite, and the values being a list of acceleration(s) that each bodies exerts.
+The accelerations acting on our satellite are again defined as a dictionary (``acceleration_settings_delfi_c3``), with the keys being the bodies, that exert an acceleration on our satellite, and the values being a list of acceleration(s) that each body exerts.
 In this case, we only consider the gravitational point-mass acceleration of the Earth acting on the satellite, thus we get:

 .. code-block:: python